 HSE Manager/H&S Advisors are responsible for:

-Ensuring that this procedure is maintained and communicated to all relevant DMS personnel.
+Ensuring that this procedure is maintained and communicated to all relevant [COMPANY NAME] personnel.

-Ensuring by means of induction, signage and information, that all employees, contractors and visitors are aware of noise prevention methods at all DMS sites.
+Ensuring by means of induction, signage and information, that all employees, contractors and visitors are aware of noise prevention methods at all [COMPANY NAME] sites.

 Being able to use noise measurement equipment and independently identify high noise areas on an operational site and employee exposure levels.